 The Committee is authorized by its charter to employ independent compensation and other consultants.
-Every other year, the Committee has engaged Towers Perrin, a nationally recognized compensation consulting firm ("Compensation Consultant"), to assist the Committee in evaluating executive compensation.
+Every other year and for fiscal 2009, the Committee has engaged Towers Perrin, a nationally recognized compensation consulting firm ("Compensation Consultant"), to assist the Committee in evaluating executive compensation.
 An unrelated branch of Towers Perrin has historically been engaged to perform actuarial services for the Company.
-The Compensation Consultant periodically attends the Committee meetings at the Committee's request and provides information, research and analysis pertaining to executive compensation as requested by the Committee.
-The Compensation Consultant provides the Committee with updates on market trends and provides analysis for establishing the annual market rates for the Committee to use in determining annual median market rates.
+The Compensation Consultant periodically attends the Committee meetings at the Committee's request and provides information, research and analysis pertaining to executive compensation as requested by the Committee, including updates on market trends, survey data and analysis for market checking.
+In September 2008, the Compensation Consultant prepared a report which the Committee and management used for their fiscal 2009 market checking.
+The report included market data from two separate groups of companies as set forth below: